 Given this background, why should we believe him in this one case?
 Why does he and not Neaira deserve the benefit of the doubt?
 Why is it that even feminist scholars continue to believe him and not read between the lines and see his biases and question what has long been regarded as truth?
 Why is it that we can't see that her foreignness here is more important than her being just a woman?
 Because if she wasn't foreign, she could been Stephanos' wife.
 And any charges that she was illegally married would be moot.
 If she was a citizen of some city, she would never have been in a brothel as a slave, having to buy her freedom and make a new life for herself somewhere else on her own.

 Both Neaira's and Theoris' lives were defined by their being women in many ways.
 But their experiences as we know of them were fundamentally impacted (for the worse) because they were foreign.
-Had they not been foreign women in Athens, they would likely not have even made it into the historical record, because their lives would have been like most other citizen women's--safe from prosecutions, safe from the need for or charges of prostitution, safe from violence, safe from sale into slavery, safe from execution.
+Had they not been foreign women in Athens, they would likely not have even made it into the historical record, because their lives would have been like most other citizen women's--safe from prosecutions, safe from the need for or charges of sex work, safe from violence, safe from sale into slavery, safe from execution.
 Their children would have also been safer and not marked out for the same violence their mothers experienced.

 I've spent the better part of 5 years living with these women as my research subject and daily I am struck by how relevant they are to our world.
 Because we aren't all "just women" or even "women first."
 We are variably white women, women of color, citizen women, immigrant women, wealthy women, not so wealthy women, tenured women, contingently employed women, well supported women, or women with little to no support networks to speak of (to name only a few variations).
 All this variety can't be hidden under the name "women" alone.
 The permutations of our existences matter, these other identities shape our experiences as women.
 Some women live closer to power, have better access to justice.
 Others do not.
 To pretend that the lack of access that being a person of color or immigrant or not wealthy doesn't mean as much as being woman alone is a mark of one's access to power--the closer you are, the less those other permutations of womanhood matter.
 It's a truth of privilege not just now, but in the past, too.